Skip to main content

 Black Hawk Lake

-The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
+A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 A maximum depth of 42 ft puts Black Hawk Lake in the middle of Wisconsin's depth distribution.
 Black Hawk Lake covers 212 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Black Hawk Lake ranks 1 of 6 in Iowa County, putting it in the upper tier of locally monitored lakes.

 Black Hawk Lake carries an invasive watermilfoil record — boat-launch decontamination and shoreline care matter more here than at uninfested lakes.
 Walleye are documented at Black Hawk Lake, one of 4 fish species on record for the lake.
-A documented public access point at Black Hawk Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-08-20.
 Grade methodology: LakeGrade methodology.